Last Updated on November 4th, 2021

 Did not work for me.
 My acne was not that bad, but now my lower cheeks breaks out and has all these little bumps.
 I didn’t have this before I used Curology.
 I wish I never tried this product.

-Exposed uses a combination of scientific and natural ingredients that are all proven to treat and prevent breakouts.
+First, Exposed uses a combination of scientific and natural ingredients that are all proven to treat and prevent breakouts.
 Their products use benzoyl peroxide and tea tree oil to kill acne-causing bacteria without contributing to antibiotic resistance, and they reduce inflammation using green tea extract and passionflower extract.
 Plus, several of their products include salicylic acid, which is a great way to unclog pores and get rid of stubborn blackheads.

 They believe in their products because they use ingredients that really work.